metko21neon/DragAndDrop/README.md

 The server response for validation of the basket content can be positive or negative response to validation request:

-If answer is positive, “Submit” becomes available;
+If answer is positive, “Submit” becomes available; <br>
 If answer is negative, “Submit” remains unavailable.